 “This research, from a world-leading institute, provides strong assurance that coronavirus is unlikely to survive for long on chalky holds or chalky hands,” said Rich Emerson, Chair of the ABC.

 “It looks like chalk is a friend and not a foe and this should provide some comfort to any customers who are worried that chalk could harbour the virus.
-We look forward to the peer review and publication of the study which we know are critical parts of this work.

 “It's also really important that climbing walls do not slow down with their COVID-safe social distancing and hygiene measures that have been agreed with the different UK Government Departments.